ChicoState/FightMe/README.md

     - login signup
 - Friend request / Find other people
 - Update backend to handle read messages

+# Sprint 3 Goals:

+- Main Fight game implementation with game logic (rock-paper-scissors type)
+    - Use the profile pictures to display each user.
+- UI themes that are customizable and can be bought from the shop
+    - Light/Dark theme, anime?, colorful themes.
+- Profile pictures that are preset and can be bought from the shop (maybe earned as well)
+- Display some interesting stats in the profile page
+    - Display hours played on a game, etc ...
+- Make the training game to train up stats.
+    - Maybe like a dungeon MMO type game where you clear stages of a dungeon and beat a boss for the final stats.
+    - WebSockets

 # Programs Used
 - Flutter